foldda/rda/README.md

 | John | M   | 70  |
 | Kate | F   | 63  |

-Following this encoding pattern, by defining more delimiters in an RDA string's header, we can encode and store higher-level multidimensional data in an RDA-formatted string.
+Following this encoding pattern, by defining more delimiters in an RDA string's header, we can encode and store higher-level multidimensional data in an RDA-formatted string[^1].

+[^1]: A more detailed explanation of RDA encoding rule is in [this repo's wiki](https://github.com/foldda/rda/wiki).

 ## Using RDA To Store And Transport Data